norbu09/mcpex/.openhands/rules.md

 1. **Development Process**:
    - Start with small, simple solutions
    - Design at a high level before implementation
+   - Document your implementation plan in `docs/`
    - Frequently ask for feedback and clarification
    - Use feature flags for new functionality with `:fun_with_flags`
+   - Update your implementation documentation regularly

 2. **Git Workflow**:
    - Create meaningful branch names that describe changes